ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * In JavaScript Node.js, prefer using **shell=False** (the default) with **child_process.spawn()** or **child_process.execFile()** instead of using **shell=True** or **child_process.exec()**

-In short: if you see code that concatenates strings for execution by a shell, and that concatenation includes untrusted input, be extremely concerned.
+In short: if you see code that concatenates strings (including formatted strings) for execution by a shell, and that concatenation includes untrusted input, be extremely concerned.
 While it is possible to do this securely, it is better avoided when you reasonably can.

 If you must call a program through a shell, and also include some data that might be provided by an attacker, you need to use it securely.
 That is actually rather tricky.
 As always, *do not use a denylist*.
 There are many “lists of shell metacharacters” that are wrong because they miss some.
 So if you are sending data through a shell, you need to escape every character except for ones on an allowlist (characters you know are *not* metacharacters).
 Generally, A-Z, a-z, and 0-9 are not metacharacters, and after that, check very carefully.
 Make sure you quote everything as needed.